SiFli SDK RF Test Guide

 // or gap_wr_scan_enb_req(tid, 1, 1);

-gap_enb_dut_mode_req does not automatically enable inquiry/page scan; if the host doesn't, the tester cannot find the DUT.
+gap_enb_dut_mode_req does not auto-enable inquiry/page scan; if the host doesn't, the instrument can't find the DUT.

 3. Call gap_enb_dut_mode_req(bts2_task_get_app_task_id()):

-- the controller sets the "allow DUT" flag and afterwards accepts over-the-air LMP_test_control
+- The controller sets the DUT-enable flag and then accepts over-the-air LMP_test_control

 5. The instrument (CMW500 in signaling mode) connects over the air:

-inquiry -> page -> ACL connection -> LMP_test_control -> enters the test state
+inquiry → page → ACL connection → LMP_test_control → enters test mode

 6. The instrument runs the test suite